 There are many moments when immigrants to Israel finally feel like their dream has come true.
 For some, this moment comes when their children speak Hebrew more fluently than English; for others, it is when they suddenly find themselves answering the questions instead of asking them; but for many, it is the moment they hold the keys to their very own home in the Holy Land.
-If your dream is to buy property in Israel, here is everything you need to know about the process and prices of the Israel real estate market.

 This article will survey the considerations that go into choosing a community in which to buy property in Israel, the details involved in calculating real estate prices in Israel – including taxes, legal fees, financial considerations, mortgages, moving costs, and explanations of key terminology, an introduction to the home ownership process, and some basic tips to remember when buying your home in Israel.